blackknight467/AYAHBundle/README.md

 'You did not pass the "Are You A Human" test.
 This is a problem.
 Study up and try again.'

-For a custom error message add the following to you `app/config/parameters.yml`:
+For a custom error message add the following to you `app/config/config.yml`:

 ```
+ayah:
-ayahErrorMessage: 'your error message here'
+    error_message: 'your error message here'
 ```

 Usage